mozilla-services/socorro/README.rst

 Support
 =======

-This is a Mozilla-specific product.
+Note: This is a Mozilla-specific product.
 We do not currently have the capacity to support external users.

 If you are looking to use Socorro for your product, maybe you want to consider this non-exhaustive list of alternatives: